openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 #### Story 5

-As an OpenShift cluster admin, I don't want AlertmanagerConfig resources defined by application owners to interfere with the routing of platform alerts.
+As an OpenShift cluster admin, I want to distinguish between platform and user alerts so that my Alertmanager configuration can reliably handle all platform alerts.

 #### Story 6